euc-releases/vmware-ws1-sdk-xamarin/GettingStarted.md

 * Xamarin Studio or Visual Studio with the Xamarin plugin.
 * AirWatch Xamarin Android SDK binaries from the Nuget Store.
 * Android test device running Ice Cream Sandwich and above.
-* Xamarin Android app to integrate with the Airwatch SDK targeting Android 4.0(ICS)+ / API Level 14+.
+* Xamarin Android app to integrate with the AirWatch SDK targeting Android 4.0(ICS)+ / API Level 14+.
 * AirWatch Agent v7.0+ for Android from Google Playstore.
 * Whitelisted Release/Debug signing key as explained below should be used for signing the Xamarin android application.